Skip to main content

 “Impossible!” the Null King snarled as his carefully maintained non-existence began to flicker.
 “What is this aggressive, contradictory reality?”

 Valkyrie Prime, caught up in the absurdity, raised Dawn Excalibur.
-“If we’re doing this backwards, then by the ancient laws of Asgardian reverse-interpretive combat-dance!”
+“If we’re doing this backward, then by the ancient laws of Asgardian reverse-interpretive combat-dance!”
 She began dancing in patterns that were the opposite of what she intended, creating runic light-trails that forced existence into non-existence so perfectly that non-existence had to exist.

-Chapter 7: The Backwards Victory
+Chapter 7: The Backward Victory

 Nullius Rex found his carefully maintained non-existence being forced into a state of existing non-existence – a paradox so perfect that even his Void Crown couldn’t process it.